-The oak processionary moth (Thaumetopoea processionea) is a pest that has established itself within the Borough over the last 11 years.
+The oak processionary moth (Thaumetopoea processionea) is a pest that has established itself within the borough since2005.
 It lives on oak trees and poses a risk to human and animal health.

 The caterpillar of this moth emerges in April every year and develops thousands of urticating (irritating) hairs, which can cause skin rashes, sore throats, breathing difficulties and eye problems if you or your pet comes into contact with them.

 Each year we employ specialists to treat oak trees to prevent the caterpillars from developing into a hazardous state, and to survey and remove nests.